CLASSIC MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

 Other waterbirds that we may come across at these wetlands include Little Grebe, Reed (or Long-tailed) Cormorant, African Darter, Grey and Purple Herons, Black-crowned Night Heron, Glossy Ibis, White-faced Whistling Duck, Knob-billed Duck, Common Moorhen, Three-banded Plover (the local form is a potential split), Whiskered Tern and, occasionally, African Spoonbill, Yellow-billed Stork and Greater Painted-snipe.

-During our stay at Ampijoroa, we will also visit the Majunga (Mahajanga) area and we travel by boat into the broad estuary of the Betsiboka River, where we will search for two of Madagascar’s most endangered species, the endemic Bernier’s (or Madagascar) Teal and Malagasy Sacred (or Madagascar White) Ibis.
+During our stay in the Ankarafantsika region, we will also visit the Majunga (Mahajanga) area and we travel by boat into the broad estuary of the Betsiboka River, where we will search for two of Madagascar’s most endangered species, the endemic Bernier’s (or Madagascar) Teal and Malagasy Sacred (or Madagascar White) Ibis.
 We may well find scattered pairs and small flocks of Bernier’s Teals feeding on exposed mud banks, a habitat shared with the ibises.
 We will also have another chance for Humblot’s Heron, as well as a variety of shorebirds and terns.

-Madagascar: Day 18 Today we will return to Antananarivo, where our Madagascar birding tour ends this evening after dinner and a chance to wash and change at a hotel near the airport.
-We will have time for some early morning birding at Ampijoroa if need be, or some stops along the way.
+Madagascar: Day 18 Today we will return to Antananarivo, where our Classic Madagascar birding tour ends this evening after dinner and a chance to wash and change at a hotel near the airport.
+We will have time for some stops along the way if need be.

 (Most international flights out of Antananarivo depart after midnight.)